htrgouvea/spellbook/README.md

     clear         Clean the console
     exit          Exit the console
     quit          Exit the console
-    search        Search for a module by name start         Start a module by name
+    find          Find for a module by name start         Start a module by name
  ```